openmls/openmls/book/src/traits/types.md

 {{#include ../../../traits/src/types.rs:197:209}}
 ```

-In addition helper structs for `HpkeCiphertext` and `HpkeKeyPair` are defined.
+In addition, helper structs for `HpkeCiphertext` and `HpkeKeyPair` are defined.

 ```rust,no_run,noplayground
 {{#include ../../../traits/src/types.rs:222:225}}